alfastep/Alfa-Exchange-Rate-Calculator/README.md

 # Alfa-Exchange-Rate-Calculator
-An exchange rate calculator that uses fetching and the exchange rate api (exchangerate-api.com)
+A javascript exchange rate calculator that uses fetching from the exchange rate api (exchangerate-api.com)